Elasticity coefficient: Summation property of elasticity coefficients

+Elasticity with respect to enzyme concentration

+The elasticity for an enzyme catalyzed reaction with respect to the enzyme concentration has special significance.
+The Michaelis model of enzyme action means that the reaction rate for an enzyme catalyzed reaction is a linear function of enzyme concentration.
+For example, the irreversible Michaelis rate law is given below there the maximal velocity, $V_m$ is explicitly given by the product of the $k_{cat}$ and total enzyme concentration, $E_t$:

+In general we can expresion this relationship as the product of the enzyme concentration and a saturation function, $f(s)$:

+This form is applicable to many enzyme mechanisms.
+The elasticity coefficient can be derived as follows:

+It is this result that gives rise to the control coefficient summation theorems.

 Numerical calculation of elasticity coefficients

 Elasticities coefficient can also be computed numerically, something that is often done in simulation software.

 For example, a small change (say 5%) can be made to the chosen reactant concentration, and the change in the reaction rate recorded.
 To illustrate this, assume that the reference reaction rate is $v_o$, and the reference reactant concentration, $s_o$.
 If we increase the reactant concentration by $\Delta s_o$ and record the new reaction rate as $v_1$, then the elasticity can be estimated by using Newton's difference quotient: